Melanie McGuire: Trial

 On June 2, 2005, more than a year after the murder, Melanie dropped her children off at child care and preschool.
 After exiting the older child's school, Melanie started walking toward her vehicle when law enforcement emerged from the bushes, taking her into custody without incident.
 She was immediately booked into the Middlesex County Adult Correctional Center on first-degree murder charges, but made her $750,000 bail ($ million today).
 Through her attorneys, Joe Tacopina, Steve Turano, and Marc Ward, she pleaded not guilty to the charges.

 After being released on bail, Melanie faced additional charges on October 11, 2005.
 A four-count indictment came down from a state grand jury.
 Her bail was raised to $2.1 million ($ million today), but she was again released.
 More than a year later, on October 26, 2006, McGuire was charged with two counts of hindering apprehension for allegedly writing letters to police aimed at getting them off her trail.
 She again pleaded not guilty and was released after posting $10,000 bail.

 Almost three years after the crime, McGuire's murder trial commenced at the Middlesex County Courthouse in New Brunswick, New Jersey on March 5, 2007.
 Prosecutors contended her motive for murder was to take up a new life with her lover.
-McGuire persisted in claiming she was innocent, and claimed her husband had become increasingly moody and unpredictable and was a compulsive gambler.
+McGuire persisted in claiming she was innocent and claimed her husband had become increasingly moody and unpredictable and was a compulsive gambler.

 On April 23, 2007, McGuire's murder trial jury found her guilty of first-degree murder, finding that the evidence established her culpability for the murder beyond a reasonable doubt.
 She was also convicted of the lesser charges of perjury, desecration of human remains, and possession of a weapon for an unlawful purpose.
-However, McGuire was acquitted of the two counts of hindering apprehension, as well as tampering with evidence and possession of Xanax without prescription.
+However, McGuire was acquitted of the two counts of hindering apprehension, as well as tampering with evidence and possession of alprazolam without prescription.

 Shortly after her conviction, but before sentencing, McGuire appealed for a new trial on the basis of the story of jailhouse informant Christopher Thieme that her husband was deeply in debt and may have been killed by Atlantic City mobsters.
-However, prosecutors established that the informant was "entirely incredible and routinely and habitually fabricates stories" according to a New Jersey State Police investigation, before recanting and accusing McGuire's attorney of suborning perjury.
+However, prosecutors established that the informant was "entirely incredible and routinely and habitually fabricates stories" according to a New Jersey State Police investigation before the informant recanted and accused McGuire's attorney of suborning perjury.
 With the story debunked, the request for a new trial was withdrawn.
 On July 19, 2007, at the age of 34, McGuire was sentenced to life in prison.